hackclub/hackclub/clubs/README.md

 ### What if our adviser does not want to let us meet every week?

 ### How do I transition leadership roles to another person?

+Hackbot will send you a private message towards the end of your senior year informing you that you should begin thinking about the next leader.
+A Hack Club staff member will ask you for that person's Slack IGN later that week.